-For further details, see our principles.
+For further details, see Dharmalaya’s principles.

-Staying at Dharmalaya: What to Bring & What Not to Bring
+What to Bring & What Not to Bring

 If you plan to stay at Dharmalaya, here are a few items we suggest you bring with you if possible:

-- Water bottle (stainless steel is best for health and hygiene; avoid plastic and aluminium)
+- Water bottle (stainless steel is best for health and hygiene; avoid plastic and aluminium.)

 - Natural (e.g. herbal) soap and shampoo (without chemicals, to protect our environment; see below)